 Do you want to look like a lobster when you come back from Guatemala?
 No?
 Then make sure you pack some good sunscreen from home!
-You can also purchase sunscreen in Guatemala but the quality is not so good.
+You can also purchase sunscreen in Guatemala but the quality is not so good and very expensive.
 Locals in Guatemala just don’t use sunscreen.

 Many of the cities in Guatemala are located very high above sea level.
 Antigua, arguably the most popular city in Guatemala, is located 1,500m above sea level.
 Quetzaltenango (Xela), another big city in Guatemala, is located 2,300m above sea level.